hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 - **OS: Open File Descriptor Count**: Number of open file descriptors.

-- **OS: Process CPU Time**: CPU time used by the process on which the JVM is running in nanoseconds.
+- **OS: Process CPU Time**: CPU time used by the process on which the member (JVM) is running in nanoseconds.

-- **OS: Process CPU Load**: Recent CPU usage for the JVM process.
-This value is a double in the [0.0,1.0] interval.
-A value of 0.0 means that none of the CPUs were running threads from the JVM process during the recent period of time observed, while a value of 1.0 means that all CPUs were actively running threads from the JVM 100% of the time during the recent period being observed.
-Threads from the JVM include the application threads as well as the JVM internal threads.
+- **OS: Process CPU Load**: Recent CPU usage for the member (JVM) process.
+This is a double with a value from 0.0 to 1.0.
+A value of 0.0 means that none of the CPUs were running threads from the member (JVM) process during the recent period of time observed, while a value of 1.0 means that all CPUs were actively running threads from the member (JVM) 100% of the time during the recent period being observed.
+Threads from the member (JVM) include the application threads as well as the member (JVM) internal threads.

 - **OS: System Load Average**: System load average for the last minute.
-The system load average is the sum of the number of runnable entities queued to the available processors and the number of runnable entities running on the available processors averaged over a period of time.
-The way in which the load average is calculated is operating system specific but is typically a damped time-dependent average.
+The system load average is the average over a period of time of this sum: (the number of runnable entities queued to the available processors) + (the number of runnable entities running on the available processors).
+The way in which the load average is calculated is operating system specific but it is typically a damped time-dependent average.

 - **OS: System CPU Load**:
 Recent CPU usage for the whole system.
-This value is a double in the [0.0,1.0] interval.
+This is a double with a value from 0.0 to 1.0.
 A value of 0.0 means that all CPUs were idle during the recent period of time observed, while a value of 1.0 means that all CPUs were actively running 100% of the time during the recent period being observed.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *These descriptions may vary according to the JVM version or vendor.*

 Next to the **Runtime** tab, the **Properties** tab shows the system properties.
-The **Member Configuration** window shows the connected Hazelcast cluster's XML configuration.
+The **Member Configuration** window shows the XML configuration of the connected Hazelcast cluster.

 The **List of Slow Operations** gives an overview of detected slow operations which occurred on that member.
 The data is collected by the [SlowOperationDetector](#slowoperationdetector).

 ![](images/ListOfSlowOperations.png)

-By clicking on an entry you can open a dialog which shows the stacktrace and detailed information about each slow invocation of this operation.
+Click on an entry to open a dialog which shows the stacktrace and detailed information about each slow invocation of this operation.

 ![](images/SlowOperationDetail.png)

 Besides the aforementioned monitoring charts and windows, you can also perform operations on the selected member through this page.
 The operation buttons are located at the top right of the page, as explained below:

--	**Run GC**: When pressed, garbage collection is executed on the selected member.
+-	**Run GC**: Press this button to execute garbage collection on the selected member.
 A notification stating that the GC execution was successful will be shown.
--	**Thread Dump**: When pressed, thread dump of the selected member is taken and shown as a separate dialog to the user.
+-	**Thread Dump**: Press this button to take a thread dump of the selected member and show it as a separate dialog to the user.
--	**Shutdown Node**: It is used to shutdown the selected member.
+-	**Shutdown Node**: Press this button to shutdown the selected member.

 ### Scripting